z1skgr/JDBC-postgre/README.md

 ## How to run
 1. Make a new java project in IDE.
+2. Build a '.db' file or clone the one in the archive
 2. Import  `java.sql` libraries.
 3. Create a connection with database (_driverManager.getConnection(url)_)
 4. Build and run.